 Prior to coming to St. Luke, Dr. Sievers served as Music Director at St. Rose of Lima Parish (Franklin, IN) and St. Joseph’s Parish (Kennewick, WA).
 He earned the Doctor of Music degree in Voice Performance and Literature from the famed Jacobs School of Music at Indiana University, where he studied with Paul Kiesgen and renowned Heldentenor Gary Lakes.
 He also earned degrees from Washington State University (B.M., Voice Performance, summa cum laude) and Boise State University (M.M., Voice Performance and Pedagogy).

-Dr. Sievers is also a Lecturer in the Department of Music at the University of Dayton.
-At UD, he teaches private voice, English and German diction and literature for singers, voice pedagogy, and other related courses, including a course on the intersection of faith traditions and music.
-Dr. Sievers is the first applied music faculty member to teach for the UD Core Program, an intensive, interdisciplinary curriculum.
-His students have appeared on Broadway (Rock of Ages, Spider Man: Turn off the Dark, Groundhog Day), sung in professional choruses like Conspirare, Cantus, and Anuna, and are working professionally around the country as successful music therapists, educators, and recording artists and performers in genres ranging from opera to country blues to indy pop.
+Dr. Sievers is also a Senior Lecturer of Voice in the Department of Music at the University of Dayton.
+At UD, he teaches private voice, diction and literature for singers, voice pedagogy, and other related courses, including a course on the intersection of faith traditions and music.
+Dr. Sievers is the first applied music faculty member to teach for the UD CORE Program, an intensive, interdisciplinary curriculum.
+His students have appeared in principal roles on the stages of major opera houses (Seattle Opera, Indianapolis Opera, Cincinnati Opera, etc.), Broadway (Rock of Ages, Spider Man: Turn off the Dark, Groundhog Day), sung in professional choruses like Conspirare, Cantus, and Anuna, and are working professionally around the country as successful music therapists, educators, arts administrators, and recording artists and performers in genres ranging from opera to country blues to indy pop.
+Recently, he became one of two Music Department faculty members to be named Marianist Educational Associates.

 He also is co-music director and conductor of the UD Opera Workshop where, in the spring of 2018, he conducted the world premiere of Spectacle, a musical by Nick Cardilino on the story of the founding of the Marianist order, a work that Sievers also served as arranger.
-The 2022-2023 school year will see him at the baton for the devised work Dunbar in Love and Henry Purcell's opera Dido and Aeneas.
-In the past, he has directed or conducted such works as The Sound of Music, UD Through the Looking Glass and What you Found There, The Magic Flute, Babes in Toyland, Grease, Die Fledermaus, Once Upon a Mattress, Gianni Schicchi, The Pirates of Penzance, The Stoned Guest, Oedipus Tex, The 25th Annual Putnam County Spelling Bee, Smoke on the Mountain, Urinetown, several musicals with the UD Children's Theater, and recently served as music director for the devised works (ir)reconcilable: faith and reason and sustenance.
+During the 2023-2024 season, he conducted a second iteration of "A Night at the Cotton Club" and a mainstage production of Godspell.
+The 2022-2023 school year saw him at the baton for the devised work Echoes Through Time, a look at Paul Laurence Dunbar's life through the eyes of the women in his life, and Henry Purcell's opera Dido and Aeneas.
+In the past, he has directed or conducted such works as The Sound of Music, UD Through the Looking Glass and What you Found There, The Magic Flute, Babes in Toyland, Grease, Die Fledermaus, Once Upon a Mattress, Gianni Schicchi, The Pirates of Penzance, The Stoned Guest, Oedipus Tex, The 25th Annual Putnam County Spelling Bee, Smoke on the Mountain, Urinetown, several musicals with the UD Children's Theater, and served as music director for the fully-devised works (ir)reconcilable: faith and reason and sustenance.
 He also taught in Leipzig, Germany as part of a UD Summer Study Abroad program ("Faith, Music and Human Rights in Eastern Germany") in 2008, 2010, and 2013.

-Dr. Sievers is a member of the National Association of Teachers of Singing, the New York Singing Teachers Association, the National Federation of Music Clubs (and serves as the Opera Division Chair for the state of Ohio), the Dayton Music Club, the Opera Guild of Dayton (where he is a member of the Board of Directors and the chair of the High School Vocal Competition), the American Choral Directors Association, the National Association of Pastoral Musicians, the National Opera Association (where he was recently put on the Sacred in Opera Initiative Task Force), and Phi Beta Kappa.
+Dr. Sievers is a member of the National Association of Teachers of Singing (where he serves as a board member for the Ohio Chapter), the New York Singing Teachers Association, the American Choral Directors Association, the National Association of Pastoral Musicians, the National Opera Association, and Phi Beta Kappa.
+He is also chair of the Dayton Performing Arts Alliance High School Vocal Competition.
 He also served as a member of the Archdiocesan Music Committee for the Archdiocese of Cincinnati during the transition of the implementation of the new translation of the Roman Missal.